testomatio/reporter/README.md

 ### Mocha

-Load the test using using `check-test` if not done already.
+Load the test using using `check-tests` if not done already.
 Get the test id from testomat account and add it to your mocha test like in this [example](https://github.com/testomatio/reporter/blob/master/example/mocha/test/index.test.js#L4).

 Run the following command from you project folder: